NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Once at home, keep them in a fruit basket, stored in a cool, dark place.
-Unripe fruits are usually placed in a paper wrap with a ripe banana or apple to speed up their ripening.
+Once at home, store avocados in a fruit basket in a cool, dark location.
+If they are unripe, consider wrapping them in paper alongside a ripe banana or apple to expedite the ripening process.

 Preparation and Serving methods

-Avocado has a delicate nutty flavor, buttery texture, and neutral taste.
-To eat, cut the fruit lengthwise through its center all the way around the seed.
-Then rotate or twist the halves in opposite directions and gently pull them apart.
-Scoop the seed using a spoon.
-Gently peel the skin with your fingers, beginning at its stem end.
-Cut the flesh into desired cubes using a knife.
+Avocado possesses a delicate nutty flavor, smooth buttery texture, and mild taste.
+To enjoy, slice the fruit lengthwise through the center, circling around the seed.
+Twist the halves in opposite directions and gently separate them.
+Remove the seed with a spoon.
+Peel the skin starting from the stem end using your fingers.
+Cut the flesh into desired cubes with a knife.

-Sprinkle or rinse cut sections of the fruit in lemon juice to prevent enzymatic brown discoloration.
+To prevent enzymatic browning, sprinkle or rinse the cut sections of the fruit with lemon juice.

 how to cut avocado